 This is a 12-step program designed for those with sexual addiction or dependency issues.
 They have meetings in the US, Canada, and a variety of other countries.
 They also have electronic meetings if your country is not represented, and they have a handy tool at the top to find out if their program is right for you.
 Similar programs are Sexaholics Anonymous and Sexual Compulsives Anonymous.

 Stop It Now! operates a helpline available in the United States, and they can direct you to resources in those areas as well as serving as someone to talk to.
-Most contact is anonymous.
-While Stop It Now! does have a UK branch, this site does not recommend them due to their sex-negative approach to fantasy.
+Most contact is anonymous unless you choose to share identifying information.

 This organization is one of many focused on sexual health, and they have a tool that can show affiliate therapists on a map.
-This can be a useful start for finding therapy, though doing a simple Google search with "sexual health therapists in [location]" may be easier.
+This can be a useful start for finding therapy, though doing a simple internet search for “sexual health therapists in [location]” may be easier.